 Yes, ransomware can move through wifi networks to infect computers.
 Ransomware attacks that sleuth through wifi can disrupt entire networks, leading to severe business consequences.

-Ransomware can also spread across different wifi networks, operating as a computer worm does.
+Malicious code that translates to ransomware can also spread across different wifi networks, operating as a computer worm does.
 Ransomware that jumps across wifi boundaries can render an entire office building infected with the stuff.

 To prevent the spread of ransomware in this way, ensure that routers and PCs are secure.